 - 20.1 The term 'admission arrangements' means "The overall procedure, practices and oversubscription criteria used in deciding the allocation of school places including any device or means used to determine whether a school place is to be offered".
-The admission arrangements therefore include not only this policy, but all other admission related documents and any other published information about the Academy's admission processes. - 20.2 Under the Code, the Admission Authority for a school must formally determine the admission arrangements for the next intake at that school every year on or before 28 February. - 20.3 Where no changes (other than changing dates/deadlines) are proposed, there is no need to go to consultation.
-However, where changes are proposed (other than a proposed increase in PAN), the Admission Authority must carry out a 6 week statutory consultation in accordance with the Code between 1 October and 31 January ahead of determination of the admission arrangements. - 20.4 Where no changes have been proposed in the intervening period, the Admission Authority must in any event consult on the admission arrangements every 7 years. - 20.5 Once determined on or before 28 February, the Academy's admission arrangements for that intake must be published, and cannot be varied except in very limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.
-Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 20.6 The admission arrangements for the September 2022 intake were determined by the Governing Body at their meeting on 11th November 2020 hey will be reviewed again early in the Autumn term for the next intake.
+The admission arrangements therefore include not only this policy, but all other admission related documents and any other published information about the Academy's admission processes. - 20.2 Under the Code, the Admission Authority for a school must formally determine the admission arrangements for the next intake at that school every year on or before 28th February. - 20.3 Where no changes (other than changing dates/deadlines) are proposed, there is no need to go to consultation.
+However, where changes are proposed (other than a proposed increase in PAN), the Admission Authority must carry out a 6 week statutory consultation in accordance with the Code between 1 October and 31 January ahead of determination of the admission arrangements. - 20.4 Where no changes have been proposed in the intervening period, the Admission Authority must in any event consult on the admission arrangements every 7 years. - 20.5 Once determined on or before 28th February, the Academy's admission arrangements for that intake must be published, and cannot be varied except in very limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.
+Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'.